Prep Enrolment

 Thankyou for considering Kurrun Primary School for the beginning of your child’s educational journey.
 We know how important this foundation year is to families and students.
 Here you’ll find everything you need to know about enrolling your child and the induction process for Prep students.

 Each year the Department of Education release a guide to assist Parents and Guardians in navigating the enrolment process, including key dates and application deadlines.
+The guide for 2026 will be published on Tuesday 22 April 2026 when the 2026 Prep enrolment process is launched.

 Prospective Parent/Carer Handbook

-Click here to download our 2024-2025 Handbook.
+Click here to download our 2025-2026 Handbook.

 Book a School Tour Today

 To view our Prep classes in action, book one of our upcoming school tours led by Principal, Gavan Hughes.
-Visit our Enrolment Information page for 2024 tour dates and complete the tour booking form.
+Visit our Enrolment Information page for 2025 tour dates and complete the tour booking form.

 How to Enrol

-In 2024 the Department of Education introduced a new more streamlined model for Prep applications, led by a digital enrolments system called Students Insights.
+In 2024 the Department of Education introduced a new more streamlined model for Prep applications, led by a digital enrolments system called Student Insights.
 The following steps outline the process by which enrolments are formalised.
 Specific dates by which the following steps need to be completed will be determined by the Department in the coming months and shared as part of our 2025 prep enrolment process.

 Step 1